rbontekoe/BAWJ/docs/src/chapter6.md

 In this exercise, you run a test in the folder `TestAccounts` again with the modified Accounts module.
 1. Return to the Accounts development environment and change the contents of `Accounts.jl` conform the section [runtest.jl](#runtest.jl-1).
 2. Go to the package manager and run `test Accounts`.
-3. Got to the folder `TestAccounts`, start Atom/Juno, and activate the `TestAccounts` environment.
-Run first `update Accounts` and next `test Accounts`.
-Run your test software.
-4. Update your GitHub repository.
+3. Push the changes to your GitHub repository.
-5. Go to the TestAccounts folder, start Atom/Juno and Julia and activate the next package manager commands:
+4. Go to the TestAccounts folder, start Atom/Juno and Julia and activate the next package manager commands:
 - activate .
 - status
 - update Accounts